-A \$1.00 increase or decrease in the assumed initial public offering price of \$19.00 per share would increase or decrease, as applicable, total consideration paid by new investors, total consideration paid by all stockholders and average price per share paid by all stockholders by \$10.5 million, \$10.5 million, and \$0.25, respectively, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-Similarly, any increase or decrease in the number of shares that we sell in the offering will increase or decrease our net proceeds in proportion to such increase or decrease, as applicable, multiplied by the offering price per share, less underwriting discounts and commissions.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, total consideration paid by new investors, total consideration paid by all stockholders and average price per share paid by all stockholders by \$ million, \$ million and \$ , respectively, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Similarly, any increase or decrease in the number of shares that we sell in the offering will increase or decrease our net proceeds in proportion to such increase or decrease, as applicable, multiplied by the offering price per share, less underwriting discounts and commissions and offering expenses.
 This table does not give effect to the payment of the special distribution to existing stockholders.

-If the underwriters' over-allotment option is exercised in full, the number of shares held by existing stockholders after this offering would be 31,499,354, or 72.3%, and the number of shares held by new investors would increase to 12,075,000, or 27.7%, of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' over-allotment option is exercised in full, the number of shares held by existing stockholders after this offering would be, or %, and the number of shares held by new investors would increase to , or %, of the total number of shares of our common stock outstanding after this offering.